1013: Danger: Diabolik

 The Fall and Rise of Reginald Perrin was a 1976 BBC sitcom about a sales executive going through his midlife crisis.
 The role was played by Leonard Rossiter.
 One running gag on the show was the train Perrin took to work; no matter what, it was always 11 minutes late.

-Flaming truck at Brixton, twenty minutes late, Jane?
+Flaming truck at Brixton, twenty minutes late, Joan?

 Listen—someone’s beating up Doc Severinsen.